rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 commit -m "your commit message here"` command.
 If you use this command, I am sure you won't even feel like writing a commit message more than what fits in one line :).
 Do you know that you can just type `git commit` and it will open up an editor (vim or nano) to write the commit message?
-Start using this way, and stop using `-m` flag directly on command line.
-It'll help you and your colleagues :).
+Start using this and stop using `-m` flag directly on command line.
+Your colleagues and your future self will be thankful to you :).

-I generally prefer to write a short description in the first line of commit message, then leave a blank line, and then write a paragraph after that to explain in more detail if required.
+I generally prefer writing a short description in the first line of commit message, then leave a blank line, and then write a paragraph after that to explain in more detail if required.
 The first line is the most important.
 Try to describe as much as possible concisely in this single line.
 But don't ever